-1. Contact Information Proposals must include complete contact information (legal name, dba, address, telephone, email, and website) of the firm submitting the proposal.
+1. Contact Information

+Proposals must include complete contact information (legal name, dba, address, telephone, email, and website) of the firm submitting the proposal.

 Proposals must also include the name and full contact information of the person the State should contact regarding the proposal.

-Evidence is provided on page # 2.
-Offeror's Certification All proposals must be signed by an individual authorized to bind the offeror to the provisions of this solicitation.
-Certification must include a statement of compliance with all of the following: a. the laws of the State of Alaska; b. the applicable portion of the Federal Civil Rights Act of 1964; c. the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government; d. the Americans with Disabilities Act of 1000 and the regulations issued d. the Americans with Disabilities Act of 1990 and the regulations issued thereunder by the federal government; e. all terms and conditions set out in this RFP; f. a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury; and g. that the offers will remain open and valid for at least 90 days.
+2. Offeror's Certification

+All proposals must be signed by an individual authorized to bind the offeror to the provisions of this solicitation.
+Certification must include a statement of compliance with all of the following:

+- a. the laws of the State of Alaska; - b. the applicable portion of the Federal Civil Rights Act of 1964; - c. the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government; - d. the Americans with Disabilities Act of 1990 and the regulations issued thereunder by the federal government; - e. all terms and conditions set out in this RFP; - f. a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury; and - g. that the offers will remain open and valid for at least 90 days.

 If any offeror fails to comply with a - g of this paragraph, the state reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.

-Evidence is provided on page # 3.
-Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transactions Each proposal must include a signed debarment certification form, included in Section 8: Attachments.
+3. Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion Lower Tier Covered Transactions Each proposal must include a signed debarment certification form, included in Section 8: Attachments.